equinor/ert/README.md

 ```
 -DCMAKE_PREFIX_PATH=/local/ert/install
+-DCMAKE_INSTALL_PREFIX=/local/ert/install
 ```

-in addition you probably want to pass `-DCMAKE_INSTALL_PREFIX` to configure where the `libres` distribuion should be installed, normally that will be the same location where you have already installed `libecl`.
+in addition you probably want to pass `-DCMAKE_INSTALL_PREFIX` to configure where the `ert` distribuion should be installed, normally that will be the same location where you have already installed `libecl` and `libres`.

 #### 5. Run `make` to compile `ert`